 Scottish Smallpipes are an amazingly sweet and mellow-toned instrument providing an absolutely ideal alternative for the player of the Highland Bagpipe.
-Not only is this a beautiful bagpipe in its own right but it provides the perfect quiet and sweet alternative to the rather dull and uninspiring 'practice chanter'.
-The Scottish Smallpipe will give you the completely authentic sound and feel of a real bagpipe which will allow you to hear just exactly how your playing technique is developing, while also giving anyone listening a degree of pleasure.
+Not only is this a beautiful bagpipe in its own right but it provides the perfect quiet and sweet alternative to the rather dull and uninspiring 'practice chanter' for players of the GHB.
+The Scottish Smallpipe will give you the completely authentic sound and feel of a 'real' bagpipe which will allow you to hear just exactly how your playing and technique are developing, while also giving anyone listening a high degree of pleasure.

-However, the Scottish Smallpipe is not simply an alternative practice instrument because it is also perfect for playing with other instruments such as the fiddle, amongst others, which will immensely broaden your enjoyment and participation in the world of traditional music.
+However, the Scottish Smallpipe is not merely an alternative practice instrument for the GHB, to view it like that would be to completely overlook its beauty as an instrument in its own right.
+It is also perfect for playing with other instruments such as the fiddle, amongst others, which will immensely broaden your enjoyment and participation in the world of traditional music.

 Scottish Smallpipes are available in A/Bb/C & D. However, in reality the most popular pitch is 'A' for a couple of reasons; 1) the finger spacing is almost identical to the finger spacing on the chanter of the Highland Bagpipe giving those players of the GHB making the transition to Smallpipes that familiar feel.
 2) being pitched in concert 'A' it is perfect for playing with other instruments as mentioned above.

 'D' pitch is the next most popular as it means the player can join in traditional sessions playing tunes in the keys of G major and D major.
 However it must be said that players of the GHB may find the finger spacing quite uncomfortable as the chanter is relatively small with very 'tight' finger spacing necessitating playing the chanter with the finger 'tips', quite a different feel for GHB players.